At a glance:

 Academic Programmes: A good work ethic and small class sizes help sustain progress, and specialist teaching is the norm, with great emphasis placed on developing the individual: kindness, consideration, courtesy and respect for one another.
 The outstanding modern facilities and stunning locations ensure that children enjoy a challenging all-round education in a progressive, secure and stimulating environment.

-Sport: Both schools have excellent facilities.
-Recent developments include a new art studio at King’s College.
-Our new Sports Performance and Cricket Centre is almost ready and further developments and enhancements include a joint project with Netherclay Livery Centre to create the King’s Schools Equestrian Centre – a self-contained yard of eight stables, with access to excellent facilities and miles of off-road hacking.
+Creative Arts and Sport: Both schools have excellent facilities.
+Recent developments include a new art studio at King’s College, and an impressive science faculty at King’s Hall.
+Our new Sports Performance and Cricket Centre was opened by former King’s pupil and England cricketer Jos Buttler, and the King’s Schools Equestrian Centre, a joint project with a local livery centre, opened in September 2018.
+The centre is a self-contained yard of eight stables, with access to excellent facilities and miles of off-road hacking.

 The wide programme of co-curricular activities available at both schools are popular across all age groups and ensure pupils are engaged, stretched and challenged outside of the classroom.
 Activities include outdoor pursuits, Combined Cadet Force (CCF), DofE, Forest School, music, drama, Leiths School of Food and Wine and debating.

-Our alumni includes GB Hockey Goalkeeper Maddie Hinch MBE, feminist writer Laura Bates BEM, and England International Cricketer Jos Buttler.
+Our alumni includes GB Hockey goalkeeper Maddie Hinch MBE, feminist writer Laura Bates BEM, and the aforementioned England international cricketer Jos Buttler.